tuvakel/First-Aid-Buddy/README.md

 - **Location-Based Assistance**: The app utilizes the user’s geographical location to suggest nearby hospitals or emergency services, making it easier for the user to act quickly.
 Depending on the severity of the situation, LLAMA will suggest whether it’s better to contact emergency services or go to the hospital directly.
 This ensures the user can make an informed decision, optimizing the response time and care.
 - **Video Embedding in Web App**: All tutorial videos are directly embedded within the app, ensuring smooth access and no need for external platforms.
 This guarantees that users can access life-saving video demonstrations instantly without distractions or delays.
 - **Saving All Interactions in History**: For each session, **LLAMA First Aid** automatically saves the following data in a **GCP bucket**.
 The data is anonimized and is used solely for the purposes of generating dashboards, evaluating the performance of the LLM, and supporting other features.
 It ensures that all interactions are tracked and can be reviewed later, helping improve accuracy and offering insight into previous guidance.
 The data is used exclusively for system improvement, performance monitoring, and tracking over time.
+- **Advanced Insights Dashboard**: We have developed a comprehensive **dashboard** that provides advanced insights into the collected data.
+This dashboard includes real-time information on system performance, such as the most frequent medical emergencies, the locations where incidents are occurring most often, and trends over time.
+By analyzing this data, we can continuously improve the app’s response effectiveness and identify areas where additional resources may be needed.

 ---